2025 L&D Budgets – 5 ways to get your C-suite onboard

 4. Use data to prove impact.

-While tracking metrics such as the number of courses and completions can be useful, we know that’s not really enough to prove the value of a learning intervention.
+While tracking metrics such as the number of courses and completions can be helpful, we know that's not really enough to prove the value of a learning intervention.

 For example, imagine a customer service training program designed to teach support staff how to apply a drill-down questioning process to quickly and accurately identify problems.
-In order to demonstrate the programmes value to leadership, it's important to track two key metrics:
+In order to demonstrate the value of the programme to leadership, it's essential to track two key metrics:

 Behaviour: After completing the training, what percentage of support staff were able to effectively apply the questioning process?
-This data could potentially be collected through call recordings, or manager feedback spaced over time to ensure the learning has ‘stuck’.
+This data could be collected through call recordings or manager feedback spaced over time to ensure the learning has 'stuck'.

-5. Partner with an organisation who can help you prove your learning achieves effective outcomes.
+5. Partner with a provider who can help you create impactful digital learning

-If you’re not sure your hard work is actually delivering the best results for your business, and you’re worried that important things are slipping through the cracks… you might need someone in your corner to support (hint-hint)
+If you’re not sure your hard work is actually delivering the best results for your business, and you’re worried that important things are slipping through the cracks… it might be time to bring in some extra support.